Shockoe Hill African Burying Ground

 The Shockoe Hill African Burying Ground today, with Interstate 64 in the background.

-The city’s second African Burial Ground, now known as the Shockoe Hill African Burying Ground, has a complex history.
-In 1816, following protests by free people of color in Richmond, the city finally closed the “Burial Ground for Negroes” in Shockoe Bottom and opened a new burial ground on the northern edge of town for the city’s black residents.
+The city’s second African burial ground, now known as the Shockoe Hill African Burying Ground, has a complex history.
+In 1816, following protests by free people of color in Richmond, the city finally closed the “Burial Ground for Negroes” in Shockoe Bottom and opened a new burial ground on the northern edge of town for the city’s Black residents.
 It would consist of “one acre for the free people of colour, and one for slaves in the City.”

 The site was located near the poorhouse, at the terminus of Fifth Street, on a sloping hillside within view of what would be called the Barton Heights Cemeteries.
 A few months later, Hebrew Cemetery would open on the opposite side of Fifth Street.

-The original site and its expansion continued in use for decades.
+The original two-acre site and its expansion continued in use for decades.
 Laws passed in the wake of Nat Turner’s rebellion of 1831 severely restricted the ability of enslaved Richmonders to conduct their own funerals at these burial grounds.
 Nevertheless, Frederick Law Olmsted witnessed a moving funeral there in 1853 during his tour of the South.
 One Sunday afternoon he followed “a negro funeral procession” led by “a decent hearse” and coaches to observe several dozen black men and women arrive “a desolate place, where a dozen colored people were already engaged heaping the earth over the grave of a child.”
 Olmsted described those heaping the earth as singing, in his loaded words, “a wild kind of chant.”
 Olmsted then noticed that a new grave had been dug immediately alongside that of the child.
 Both lay “near the foot of a hill, in a crumbling bank—the ground below being already occupied, and the graves apparently advancing in terraces up the hill-side.”
 At the conclusion of the event, the mourners filled the grave and marked it “with two small branches hung with withered leaves… which were stuck, one at the head, the other at the foot of the grave.”

 On the eve of emancipation in 1865, Confederate authorities exploded the nearby powder magazine in their retreat from the city, and the explosion damaged many of the surrounding graves.

 After the Civil War, city directories listed the burial ground as the “African” cemetery.
 By the later 1870s, maps began labeling the still-active site as the “Potter’s Field,” a traditional term for burial places for the anonymous and the poor, suggesting that most Black residents who could afford it chose to be buried in the Barton Heights Cemeteries.
-Maps show an expansion of the African Burying Ground site to the north of Hebrew Cemetery and the poor house down the hill to a creek.
-Graverobbers serving multiple medical schools preyed on the grounds for decades.
+Maps show an expansion of the African Burying Ground site to the north of Hebrew Cemetery down the hill to a creek.

 F. W. Beers, Illustrated Atlas of the City of Richmond (Richmond: Beers, 1876)

-As late as 1878, the city recorded an annual tally of 324 African American interments there.
-But the following year, the city halted burials in the full site and directed future interments to segregated sections in Oakwood Cemetery on the city’s eastern edge.
+In 1879 the city council finally acted on this advice and halted burials in the full site.
+It directed future interments to segregated sections in Oakwood Cemetery on the city’s eastern edge.
 This closed a chapter on the burial ground’s at least 22,000 graves.

 In turn, the city moved to repurpose the site.
 In the 1880s, the city regraded Fifth Street, exposing “some of the dead bodies and bones” and then using them as fill.
 In 1890, developers constructed a viaduct, or bridge, across the valley at Fifth Street, cutting the street north through the graveyard and obliterating the hillside.
 The Richmond Planet‘s editor John Mitchell, Jr., shamed the “people who profited by the desecration of the burial ground on Poor-house Hill, North 5th Street when graves were dug into, bones scattered, coffins exposed, and the hearts of the surviving families made to bleed by the desecration of the remains of their loved ones.”
 To the south, the old expansion grounds surrounding the city hospital were sold for Hebrew Cemetery’s own expansion in 1911.

 In 2013, the Virginia Department of Transportation investigated the grounds to clear a path for the proposed widening of Interstate 64 to the east.
-A few test trenches beneath the interstate revealed no remaining evidence of burials.
+A few shallow test trenches beneath the interstate revealed no remaining evidence of burials.
 Shortly thereafter, researchers with another initiative, the DC to Richmond high-speed rail project, investigated the site in preparation for plans to widen railway lines across this property.
 Those researchers determined that a portion of the hillside might contain intact burials, and they formally recorded the burial ground with the Virginia Department of Historic Resources in 2018 as the “Grave Yard for Free People of Color and Slaves.”
 In reviewing the above plans, the Virginia Department of Historic Resources took a restricted view of the site’s boundaries and issued determinations that both projects would have “no adverse effect” on it.

 Complicating matters further, the old service station was seized by the city in 2018 for back taxes and slated for public auction.
 At that point, a descendant with ties to the burial ground stepped forward.
 Working from her home in Texas, Lenora McQueen traced at least three family members to the burial ground, and she pointed the city’s attention to the historic nature of the grounds, halting the auction.
 In December 2020, following intense lobbying by McQueen, Richmond’s city council approved an ordinance sponsored by Mayor Levar Stoney providing for the city’s purchase (reacquisition, really) of the service station property at 1305 N. 5th Street, or just over an acre of the original footprint of the burial ground.